hbecerri/pepper/README.md

 ## Usage

+### Getting started

 In Pepper an analysis is implemented as a Processor class.
-A short example of such a Processor can be found in [here](example/example_processor.py).
-A processor can be run using `python3 -m pepper.runproc example_processor.py`
+A short example of such a Processor with many explanatory comments can be found in [here](example/example_processor.py).
+This processor can be run by executing `python3 -m pepper.runproc example_processor.py example_config.json` (when inside the example directory).
+Also running `python -m pepper.runproc -h` will show the available command line options.

 ### Running on HTCondor
 In order to run on HTCondor using `pepper.runproc`, one only has to specify the `--condor` parameter followed by the number of jobs desired.
 Events will be split across jobs as evenly as possible.